March 30, 2022

 A bit before 6 p.m., I stopped at the oddly named Foot in Tree tank to get water for the evening.
 The tank itself was filled with water that looked like chocolate milk, and I sighed audibly.
 Why was this day so damn hard??

-But then I realized that yesterday’s snow storm could work in my favor.
-Rather than relying on the pool of brown water sitting in the earthen pond, I was able to head a bit uphill and grab some of the snow melt draining down toward the tank it instead.
-It’s the minor victories like this that keep you going.
+But then I realized yesterday’s snowstorm could work in my favor.
+Rather than relying on the pool of brown water in the earthen pond, I was able to head a bit uphill and grab some of the snow melt draining down toward the tank instead.
+Minor victories like this keep you going.

-When Volt to caught up to me, we spent some time check out our surroundings near the tank to see if there was anywhere decent we might set up camp nearby.
-Unfortunately, everything seemed completely flooded or muddy, so we agreed to keep on walking.
-We’d just have to wait and snag the next reasonable spot we saw.
+When Volt caught up to me, we spent some time checking out our surroundings near the tank to see if there was anywhere decent we might set up camp nearby.
+Unfortunately, everything seemed completely flooded or muddy, so we agreed to keep walking.
+We’d have to wait and snag the next reasonable spot we saw.

 Turkey tracks

-Eventually we settled on a random spot just off the AZT that seemed to be semi-dry, flattish, and not too rocky.
+Eventually we settled on a random spot off the AZT that seemed semi-dry, flattish, and not too rocky.
 It was barely wide enough for two tents, but at least it was elevated enough that water hopefully wouldn’t drain through our campsite overnight.

 But at least we’d pass the 500-mile mark tomorrow, and then it was only another 300 miles to Utah!